 Joe Biden goes to war…

 Impact Investing is in the wind now.
 The logic of impact ideas is one thing, but, since they fight with the status quo, what I focus on is how to change the underlying belief system that holds the status quo in place.
 I got a helpful insight years ago when I was with two people who had taken MDMA.
-It riveted the people in present time, with no past and no future, and all there was was love.
+It riveted them in present time, with no past and no future, and all that was there was love.
 It wasn’t getting to love; it was coming from love.
-Peel away the veils and walls we have erected in our minds agonizing over what came before and worrying about what is looming, and when you strip away everything and just exist open and receptive in the present moment, what’s there is love.
+Peel away the veils and walls we have erected, agonizing over what came before and worrying about what is looming, when you just are open and receptive in the present moment, what’s there is love.
 It’s basic.
 I don’t hear people saying that and I think it’s really informative about our nature and what we aiming to get in tune with.